kimintime/fs13-FullStack-public/README.md

     - Update profile
     - Change password
     - Assigned default role at registration as `Customer`
-    - May view on loans
+    - May view own loans
     - Admin User:
         - Get all users (pagination)
         - Get user by id